 China’s securities regulator is said to be planning to speed up the review process for initial public offerings (IPO) and refinancing, in a move to make it easier for companies to get funding, people familiar with the matter told Yuan Talks.

 China Securities Regulatory Commission officials pledged at a work conference this week to relax requirements for IPO issuance and make it clear to issuers that it doesn’t impose a fixed threshold for annual profit, said the people . . .

 To continue reading, please subscribe.
+You will get

-- Systematic, timely and data-driven reporting on China's economy and financial markets with details, data and perspectives you don't read elsewhere!
+- Original and in-depth reporting with details, data and perspectives you don't read elsewhere

 Already have an account?
 Sign In